Night class for Nicodemus

 Pharisees were one of several groups of Jews.
 Pharisees were known for not only strictly keeping the laws of Moses, but also for keeping hundreds of other laws that were a bit like the rules in church manuals today.
 See note for 1:24.

 It’s unclear what Jesus meant.
 In Bible times, “water” and similar words such as “dew” were polite ways of talking about semen.
 So one theory is that “water,” referring to semen or perhaps to the pregnant woman’s water that breaks before delivery, means physical birth.
 “Spirit,” may refer to spiritual birth that takes place years later, when a person decides to start living like citizens of God’s kingdom, devoted to him and his principles of love, compassion, and justice.
 Another theory is that the water represents baptism.
 So “water” and “Spirit” together might refer to one spiritual experience.
-“I will sprinkle clean water on you, and you will be clean…I will put my Spirit in you” (Ezekiel 36:25, 27 NLT).
+“I will sprinkle clean water on you, and you will be clean…I will put my Spirit in you” (Ezekiel 36:25, 27 New Living Translation).

 The word for “spirit,” is pneuma, which is Greek for breath, wind, or spirit.
 We use this word when we talk about air-powered tools: pneumatic.
 When Jesus compares the wind to the Spirit, he’s using the same Greek word for each.
 That probably makes his example all the more engaging for Nicodemus.
 The Spirit is like the wind.
 We don’t understand how either works.
 But we can experience both and know they are real.